Posted by Mike Fontana on 11 Apr 2014

 With this changing environment, including the change for healthcare providers to go more to a value based institutional payment approach for their services, for government health plans and commercial, collecting more of what the individual is responsible for becomes more important.
 With many of the institutions and practices having very low operating margins, being more adept in the new retail consumer environment will be necessary.

-This will mean that having effective patient facing administrative services, including a patient portal which offers the appropriate functionality to cross-communicate and meet the needs of both patient and the health provider, is now required.
+This will mean that having effective patient facing administrative services, including a patient portal which offers the appropriate functionality to cross-communicate and meets the needs of both patient and the health provider, is now required.
 This includes, most appropriately, online payment services which have electronic payment plans, discounts, pre-authorizations, as well as one time, any time payments.
 Touching the new consumer will mean not just new services, but new procedures also.
 Changing the thought process and culture around these new actions has to take place in order to be successful.

 Making these changes by committee will be difficult, and must be driven from the top down with someone leading the charge, and getting all to understand.